dspuliaiev/Comments_backend_deploy/README.md

 # SPA-Comments

 ### Description
 SPA-Comments is a full-featured single page application (SPA) designed to provide real-time dynamic user interaction.
-This project demonstrates the integration of a modern SPA frontend with a powerful Django backend.
+Users can leave comments, reply to comments, attach media and text files to comments.
+This project demonstrates the integration of modern SPA frontend Vue.js with powerful Django backend DRF.
 ## Technologies

 - **Django**: a backend framework that offers a robust and scalable architecture for server-side logic.